V-Sekai/manuals/decisions/20211031-script-as-a-binary.md

-# Proposed: To provide a performance and portable script use WasGo
+# Draft: To provide a performance and portable script use WasGo

 ### Context and Problem Statement